 Let’s back up a little.
 As we mentioned in a previous post, sometimes you need to “risk today’s pat on the back for tomorrow’s hug” – but its worth it in the long run.
 It’s really the only way to get from “Point A to Point Be.”

-And this culture of experimentation that focuses (ultimately) on impact (versus performance) helps employees look at every aspect of your business with a critical eye – because they know they can.
+And this culture of experimentation that focuses on impact (vs performance) helps employees look at every aspect of your business with a critical eye – because they know they can.
 This isn’t about random experimentation, as there is certainly order in this chaos – just don’t discourage failure.

 Here are 3 ways we lay out our experimentation buckets and harness this “structured chaos:”